michael-fischer/SaintconPython/Module 10 - Pip and Env/readme.md

 The documentation for pip can be found [online](https://pip.pypa.io/en/stable/).

 Pip is installed by default in Python 3.4+.
 However, you can verify that it is installed by running `python3 -m ensurepip --default-pip`  which will return something similar to the following:

 ![Ensure Pip](ensure-pip.png)

+On some Debian/Ubuntu systems you may see an error `no module named ensurepip`  This is intentional but pip should be there.
+Just running `pip` will show the help.

 ## Common pip commands